Last verified: 17 days ago

 Absorption & Bioavailability

-Moderate — the microencapsulated beadlet form is specifically engineered to improve tolerability and deliver capsaicinoids past the stomach, but direct absorption data in humans is limited in the provided studies.
+Moderate — the microencapsulated beadlet form is specifically designed to improve tolerability and delivery compared to raw capsaicin, bypassing upper GI irritation.
+However, absorption data from the provided studies is limited.

 Red Flags to Watch For